Consumers in Global & Digital

 Unseen 2 hour essay style exam with a choice of 2 questions from 5.

 Write two short blog posts of a maximum of 500 words each.
 Each blog post must (a) link to a theory or concept covered in the module and (b) highlight the applicability of the theory or concept to marketing practices aimed at understanding or influencing consumer behaviour.
 You must cite a minimum of three sources for each blog post with at least one journal source for each post.

 Teaching and Learning Strategy

-2-hour lectures with 2 or 4 hours per week.
+2-hour lectures with 2 or 4 hours per week varying across the weeks of the semester.
+30 hours of lectures in total.
 Lectures will incorporate short and long class exercises with input from students.